ChangeYourStrings

 Reviewed by the Change Your Strings editorial team ·

-Ernie Ball ships five main electric string lines.
-Regular (nickel-plated) Slinky is the default voicing; RPS is nickel Slinky with reinforced plain strings for fewer breaks; M-Steel is high-carbon core for tighter tension; Paradigm is coated/treated for 6–10 week lifespan; Cobalt is the cobalt-iron wrap for louder, brighter output.
+Ernie Ball's five core electric string lines: Regular (nickel-plated) Slinky is the default voicing; RPS is nickel Slinky with reinforced plain strings for fewer breaks; M-Steel wraps a patented Super Cobalt alloy over a Maraging steel core for more output and stability; Paradigm is plasma-treated for extended life with a 90-day breakage guarantee; Cobalt is the cobalt alloy wrap for louder, brighter output.
 Pick nickel for most things, Paradigm for longevity, Cobalt for high-gain definition, M-Steel for stability, RPS for break-prevention.
+(Ernie Ball also ships smaller lines: Slinky Stainless Steel, Cobalt Flatwound, and RPS Coated Titanium.)

 The five-line family